 Interventions may include small group work or individual sessions on a specific target.
 The Targeted Support that your child could receive is as follows: Additional reading, writing or maths intervention/support Fine and gross motor skills support Movement breaks Social and emotional support If you have any questions regarding the above support, please feel free to speak to your child's Class Teacher or Inclusion Manager/SENDCO.
-Specialist Support Specialist Support can be for Individual children or groups, and can be either in or outside the classroom.
-Specialist support can be run by school staff or outside agencies.
-Your child's teacher will have carefully checked your child's progress and may decide that your child needs specialist support for their learning.
-Your Class Teacher/SENDCO will discuss with you any specialist support that your child is going to receive.
-These interventions will have clear targets to help your child make progress.
+Specialist Support • Your child's teacher will have carefully checked your child's Any child that continues to have significant gaps in their learning progress and may decide that your child needs specialist Specialist Support can be for and development, despite support for their learning.
+Individual children or groups, Your Class Teacher/SENDCO will discuss with you any receiving interventions at a and can be either in or outside targeted level, and/or has a specialist support that your child is going to receive. the classroom.
+Specialist diagnosis and/or presents with a These interventions will have clear targets to help your child support can be run by school specific special educational need make progress. staff or outside agencies. could receive this support.
 Specialist support from outside agencies may look different depending on the individual child's needs.
 E.g. this may involve a professional working 1:1 with your child or your child working within a small group.
-The Specialist Support that your child could receive is as follows: Nurture group (Robins) Any child that continues to have significant gaps in their learning and development, despite receiving interventions at a targeted level, and/or has a diagnosis and/or presents with a specific special educational need could receive this support.
+The Specialist Support that your child could receive is as follows:

+Nurture group (Robins)